 We learned earlier in a warehouse full of startled people, when Arlington's minion questioned him, that Arlington's employers are testing the human race to see if they are worth keeping.

 Arlington leaves, telling Norma and Arthur on his way out that their son is in the bathroom, locked upstairs.
 The two of them run upstairs and try to get him out, but cannot because he can't hear them pounding on the door.
 They decide that they must make a choice, and Norma leads Arthur downstairs.

-Walter shoots Norma, and the police arrive.
+Arthur shoots Norma, and the police arrive.
 He runs upstairs and sees his son is back to normal.
 It is implied that this process will go on and on.